fcaponetto/robotics_columbia/Proj5_Motion_Planning/README.md

 In this project you will code up a Rapidly-exploring Random Tree (RRT) motion planner for the same 7-jointed robot arm.
 This will enable you to **interactively maneuver the end-effector to the desired pose collision-free.**

+## The motion_plan(...) function

+You are given starter code including the motion_planning package, which in turn contains the **motion_planning.py** file you must edit.

+Specifically, you must complete the motion_plan function.
+The arguments to this function and the methods provided by the MoveArm class are all you need to implement an RRT motion planning algorithm.

+The arguments to the motion_plan function are:
+* `q_start`: list of joint values of the robot at the starting position.
+This is the position in configuration space from which to start
+* `q_goal`: list of joint values of the robot at the goal position.
+This is the position in configuration space for which to plan
+* `q_min`: list of lower joint limits
+* `q_max`: list of upper joint limits

+You can use the provided *is_state_valid(...) method* to check if a given point in configuration space is valid or causes a collision.

+The motion_plan function must return a path for the robot to follow.
+A path consists of a list of points in C-space that the robot must go through, where each point in C-space is in turn a list specifying the values for all the robot joints.
+It is your job to make sure that this path is collision free.

 ## Algorithm overview

 The problem we are facing is to find a path that takes the robot from a give start to another end position without colliding with any objects on the way.
 This is the problem of motion planning.
 The RRT algorithm tackles this problem by placing nodes in configuration space at random and connecting them in a tree.
 Before a new node is added to the tree, the algorithm also checks if the path between them is collision free.
 Once the tree reaches the goal position, we can find a path between start and goal by following the tree back to its root.